 Ricotta Salata might surprise some as a Parmesan substitute, being a variation of the soft, moist Ricotta.
 However, once it's salted and aged, it transforms into a firm piece of cheese with a crumbly texture and sharp taste.

-Ricotta Salata adds a creamy saltiness and a unique twist to recipes.
-It’s on the milder side but still packs enough of a punch to make any dish stand out.
+Ricotta Salata adds a creamy saltiness and a unique twist to recipes (a pressed, salted-and-aged ricotta made from whey).
+It's on the milder side but still packs enough of a punch to make any dish stand out.

-Use it as a surprise substitute on your pastas and salads, or enhance your grilled vegetables with a sprinkle of Ricotta Salata.
-For recipes, mix it up at a 1 to 1 ratio, and for garnish, shave or crumble as desired.
+Use it as a surprise substitute on your pastas and salads, or improve your grilled vegetables with a sprinkle of Ricotta Salata; for other ricotta choices see Ricotta alternatives for creamy recipes.

 Frequently Asked Questions